Howrah–New Delhi Rajdhani Express (via Gaya): History

-From 1965 onward Ministry of Railways (India) was looking for options to reduce the time travel between important destinations by implementing new technology.
-Hence for that very purpose the Howrah–Delhi main line was chosen for the trials owing to its technological superiority in terms of feasibility and others.
-Thus finally in the Railway Budget of 1969–70, an introduction of a new superfast train was announced which would connect Delhi to Kolkata in less than 18 hours, because until then the fastest trains between these two cities usually took more than 20 hours.
+From 1965 onward Ministry of Railways (India) was looking for options to reduce the time of travel between important destinations by implementing new technology.
+For that very purpose the Howrah–Delhi main line was chosen for the trials owing to its technological superiority in terms of feasibility and others.
+Thus in the Railway Budget of 1969–70, an introduction of a new superfast train was announced which would connect Delhi to Kolkata in less than 18 hours.
+Until then the fastest trains between these two cities used to take more than 20 hours.